 Nuclear equations describe what happens when a nucleus changes into another element by alpha or beta decay.
 In alpha decay, 2 protons and 2 neutrons are released from the nucleus to release an alpha particle, thus the atomic number decreases by 2 and the mass number decreases by 4.
 In beta decay, a neutron changes into a proton and releases an electron, thus the mass number stays the same and the atomic number increases by 1.

-Background radiation that exists around us at all times.
+Background radiation is radiation that exists around us at all times.
 This can be from both naturally occuring or artificial sources.
 Some natural sources of background radiation are radon gas from radioactive emitting rocks and soil in the ground, cosmic rays that reach the Earth from space and living things, as plants absorb radioactive materials from the soil they grow in and pass them up through the food chain.
 Some artificial sources of background radiation are medical procedures and nuclear power and weapons.
 When conducting experiments involving radiation, the background radiation must first be calculated and deducted from all results so as not to interfere with them.